Courses

 • Quantum key distribution in the BB84 protocol and entanglement-based schemes (measurement device-independent QKD)

-The fifth module expands on the quantum communications concepts introduced the previous week.
+The sixth module expands on the quantum communications concepts introduced the previous week.
 Students will learn how to explain the principles of entanglement swapping, how quantum repeaters work, and the basic concepts of entanglement purification.

 Key topics include: